lush9516/Analytic_Projects/COVID-19 Analysis/README.md

 ### Modeling process
 Our team has built two linear regression models to predict infection rate and death rate separately.

-The independent variables for both models are standarized index about education, medical resource, public transportation, social distancing.
+The independent variables for both models are standarized index about education, medical resource, public transportation, social distancing, aging and population density.
 ### Modeling results
 ![Model Features Coefficients and P-value](https://github.com/lush9516/COVID-19-Analysis/blob/master/model_feature_coef.png?raw=true)
 From the model results, we have identified three factors, aging index, social distancing and education level, that have relatively high coefficient and are statically significant.